GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-14-liquidity-provider.md

 ---
-title: "Liquidity Provider Concept Explained"
+title: "Understanding Liquidity Pools and Liquidity Providers"
 categories:
   - Defi
 tags:
   - "Liquidity Provider"
+  - BepSwap
+  - "Liquidity Pool"

 author_profile: false
 classes: wide
 ---

-A Liquidity Provider is someone who provides funds to the liquidity pool.
-Adding funds or assets to a pool is known as staking or staking your asset

-<iframe width="560" height="315" src="https://www.youtube.com/embed/08Mwe93Tb1o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Intro

-I have a requests to do a video on how to use BepSwap, e.g. Staking and Withdrawing as a Luqiuty Provider and swapping assets.
-I reliase that using BepSwap comes with a lot of assumed knowledge that I wanted to break down for new people to the crypto space.

-In this video, I will break down the basic concepts for beginners to understand - as these terms a not common terms used every day by most people.
-I will use real word examples everyone knows so you can better relate and understand the concepts. - Watch the video always the way through as I put it together at the end.
+I will break down the basic concepts for beginners to understand - as these terms a not common terms used every day by most people.
+See the video or have a read below.

+{% include video id="08Mwe93Tb1o" provider="youtube" %}

 BepSwap is a decentralised exchange where you can stake, swap and withdraw BEP2 assets.
-Liquidity Providers can stake assets into a liquidity pool which allow traders to swap assets.
+Liquidity Providers can add or sometimes called stake assets into a liquidity pool which allow traders to swap assets.
 Liquidity Providers stake assets as they can get a good return on the amount they invest.

-So lets break down that down

-## General Terms
+### General Terms
-Liquidity Pool
 First, what is a Liquidity Pool?
 Liquidity is another term for money or funds, that is accessible, like Cash on hand - it can be accessed quickly.
 A pool of funds is a collection of funds in one place - like pool of water in a swimming pool.